OpenMined/openmined/README.md

 - `yarn build courses --prod` - Builds a production version of the courses site

+- `yarn analyze courses` - Analyzes the file sizes and distribution of a built version of the courses site

 #### Courses E2E Testing

 The OpenMined Courses website uses Cypress for end-to-end-testing.
 You have access to the following commands: